bthornton191/bthornton191/README.md

 facility when needed for either a short period of time, or the entire length of a design project which can sometimes be weeks, months or even years.

-### Simulation projects
-If you only need to do analysis infrequently, I offer simulation projects and consulting to tackle your toughest problems.
-I will help you to understand your goals and your design problem first.
-Once I know what you are trying to accomplish, I will gather from you the necessary data such as CAD models, physical test data, and materials data, and then run your simulation for you.

-### Customization and process automation
-MSC Software products are highly customizable and extendable.
-Customization allows customers to create specialized applications for proprietary processes within MSC Software tools.
-This can include custom user interfaces, automated reports, standardized modelling and simulation techniques, and specialized algorithms.
-I can then help you deploy and manage these customizations across your entire enterprise.

-### Methods development
-I'll evaluate your simulation needs and work with your staff to determine how to use simulation software to efficiently simulate your problem.
-This may include establishing simplifying assumptions, customizing numerical algorithms and correlating models to test.

 ## :heavy_check_mark: Past Projects
 > TBD...